Good/Goodness: Decent/Righteousness

-The Bible declares: God is good – morally perfect and upright, He alone is completely good (Ps 100:5, 118:1; Mk 10:18); what God does is good, His works revealing His wisdom and power (Ps 104:24-31, 119:68; 1 Tim 4:4); the gifts of God are good and they express His generosity and blessing to those who receive them (Mt 7:11; Jas 1:17); men and things are good if they conform to the will of God (Gen 1:31); “Cling to the good and discard what isn’t” (Rom 12:9; 1 Thes 5:21); for in our sinful nature there is nothing good (Rom 7:18).
+The Bible declares that God is good – morally perfect and upright, He alone is completely good (Ps 100:5, 118:1; Mk 10:18).
+What God does is good, His works revealing His wisdom and power (Ps 104:24-31, 119:68; 1 Tim 4:4).
+The gifts of God are good and they express His generosity and blessing to those who receive them (Mt 7:11; Jas 1:17).
+Men and things are good if they conform to the will of God (Gen 1:31).
+We are instructed to "cling to the good and discard what isn't" (Rom 12:9; 1 Thes 5:21), acknowledging that in our sinful nature there is nothing good (Rom 7:18).

 God's commands are good, they show the moral perfection of His character and we are called to be holy too (1 Pet 1:16).
 The Ten Commandments express God's standards and ideals for us to live by (Ex 20:3-17).
 Jesus summed them up as loving God with all our being and our neighbour as we love ourselves (Mt 22:37-40).
 This is the lifestyle He approves and accepts, with everyone profiting from those doing good.
 These commands show us how to please God as we obey them and they mark out for us the path of blessing (Rom 12:2).
 Be not overcome by evil, instead overcome evil by good, holding fast to the honourable qualities, not retaliating but rather doing to others as we would have them do to us (Mt 7:12; Rom 12:9,21, 13:9).